hackclub/hackclub/workshops/julia_fractals/README.md

   var iterations = julia(point)

-  // What percentage of our limit is that? var percentage = iterations / maxIterations
+  // What percentage of our limit is that? var percentage = iterations/maxIterations

-  var red = percentage * 255
+  var red = percentage*255
-  var green = percentage * 255
+  var green = percentage*255
-  var blue = percentage * 255
+  var blue = percentage*255

   // Create a color from that percentage return `rgb(${red}, ${green}, ${blue})`